-Our collective evolution, along with burgeoning technological advancement, has allowed us to literally reach out for the stars and get more acquainted with the incomprehensibly large expanse of outer space.
+Our collective evolution, along with burgeoning technological advancement, has allowed us to literally reach for the stars and get more acquainted with the wonders of outer space.

 Most of us learn about the solar system and space in school, but once we step into adulthood, we retract into our own personal bubble and lose that ‘cosmic consciousness’ and inquisitiveness that we’re naturally born with.

 As a kid, I had a deep fascination for astronomy.
 I stuck glow-in-the-dark stars in my room, watched Star Trek every week, and dreamed of becoming an astronaut one day.

 My interest faded away once I got preoccupied with life and the complexities of growing up.
 It was not until my sophomore year in college that I was able to rekindle my passion.
 My father gifted me a DVD box set of Carl Sagan’s Cosmos documentary series.
 What I loved most of about Sagan’s narrative (besides the mind-boggling facts) was his ability to intertwine the study of the cosmos with spirituality.

 According to Sagan, science is not only compatible with spirituality but it is a profound source of spirituality.
 And he was not the only one to suggest this.
 Several astronauts who have seen Earth from space have had profoundly awakening, spiritual experiences.
 A number of them have experienced significant cognitive and spiritual shifts, invoked by feelings of oneness and unity with a Higher Power.

 Dr. Edgar Mitchell, who was the sixth person to walk on the moon, documented in his scientific biography about his moment of transcendence and enlightenment, which he had on his way back from the moon.